How Marketing Technology Will Impact on Your Small Business in the Next Twelve Months

 Then again, your own marketing will generate information.
 Who are your customers?
 What are they telling you?
 Who, in your business is going to be doing the listening?
 Who, in your business, is going to listen and who is going to interpret the data that you’ll get so that you’ll know what’s working?

 Most of the time, when people discuss the subject of how technology will impact our lives (and our businesses) the tone is either negative or positive.
 Negative news is stuff like “This innovation will force you to be more competitive – translation: work harder for less money” or, at worse, “this innovation will make you obsolete”.
 Your business does not exist in a vacuum.
-There are other people out there looking for a piece of the same pie you want and at any moment someone could come up with something that will make you irrelevant, which is why there are very few horse and buggies around anymore.
+There are other people out there looking for a piece of the same pie you want and at any moment someone could come up with something that will make you irrelevant, which is why there are very few horses and buggies around anymore.
 This idea extends to marketing too.
 At any point, someone in your market might come up with a marketing approach that’s so great that it outshines everybody else in your field.

 Then there’s the more positive slant, where technology, including marketing technology, is sold for its capacity to increase your options and help you to work more effectively and efficiently.

 It’s really easy for options to seduce us.
 “Oh wow!” you say to yourself.
 “Think of all the stuff that we could do!
 Think of all the stuff we could accomplish!”
 And that’s just fantastic, but someone in your business, or someone that you outsource, will still have to do the work.
-Sure, the tools might enable you to automate a lot of processes, freeing you or your people up to do less number crunching, but the technology in the end is still just a toolbox and the tools are not an end to themselves.
+Sure, the tools might enable you to automate a lot of processes, freeing you or your people up to do less number crunching, but the technology, in the end, is still just a toolbox and the tools are not an end to themselves.
 The best tools can increase your repertoire, but they can only ever make it easier to get results.
 The tools can only be as good as the people using them.
 The tools can only ever be as good as the vision behind the reason why you’re using the tools in the first place.

 Business has often been compared to war, where you and your competitors are engaged in a constant battle for the main resources of business – customers, clients and their money.
 Marketing is an important branch of this “warfare”.
 The “weapons” of marketing are the technologies available right now.
 How marketing technology will impact on your business in the next twelve months will depend on the tools both you and your competitors select.